-Then, the former Sweden international moved back to Europe with AC Milan.
+Then, the Sweden international moved back to Europe with AC Milan.
 Could he still cut it in Europe’s top five leagues?
-Well, Ibrahimovic netted 11 times in 20 appearances across all competitions last season and has continued in that manner in 2020/21, so we’ll let you be the judge of that.
+Well, Ibrahimovic netted 11 times in 20 appearances across all competitions in 2019/20 and continued in that manner in 2020/21, so we’ll let you be the judge of that.
 At 39 years old, Ibrahimovic is arguably playing at a higher level than we’ve seen him at since his PSG days.

 Club: Real Betis

-Joaquin scored 10 goals across all competitions last season, helping Betis fight off relegation in the process, and has continued to hold down his place in Manuel Pellegrini’s side in 2020/21.
+Joaquin scored 10 goals across all competitions in 2019/20, helping Betis fight off relegation in the process, and continued to hold down his place in Manuel Pellegrini’s side in 2020/21.

 “If I can do another year after this one, if my body can take it and they want me to, then you won’t be able to drag me away,” he said recently when asked about thoughts of retirement.